-Figure 9 showed that natural mortality is the only cause of loss of M. sebae at lengths from 6.8 cm to 9.8 cm.
-M. sebae was caught by fishing gear in sizes from 6.8 cm, with the highest quantities in lengths from 10.8 cm to 12.8 cm.
-The fishing mortality were at lowest at 22.8 and 30.8 cm.
-The smallest length groups have lower catches (harvesting rates) than the largest ones (Table 2), indicating that the fishing mortality rate is size specific.
+Length-structured virtual population analysis: Figure 9 shows that natural mortality is the only cause of loss in M. sebae at lengths from 6.8 to 9.8 cm.
+This species is caught by fishing gear in sizes from 6.8 cm, with the highest quantities in lengths from 10.8 to 12.8 cm.
+The fishing mortality was at its lowest 22.8 and 30.8 cm.
+The smallest length groups have lower catches (harvesting rates) than the largest ones (Table 1), indicating that the fishing mortality rate is size specific.
 Natural losses were highest among individuals within the length range of 6.8 to 9.8 cm and then decreased gradually to the length group of 30.8 cm.